27 Interior Sliding Door Designs You’ll Love

 Using sliding door designs for the interior home can be a great way to free up space within a room.
 Sliding doors can just be tucked away in the walls or over a wall which leaves you with a bit more space to include when deciding layouts and furniture.

 They can be used to separate and divide a room with ease or to open up the flow of your home.
-It gives you the flexibility to change between an open concept layout or screened off spaces.
+It gives you the flexibility to change between an open-concept layout or screened-off spaces.
 They’re also handy for hiding away storage units when not in use.

-Whether you thinking of something a bit fancy and customized or just something a bit more plain and function orientated here are some ideas of where and how to use them in the home.
+Whether you are thinking of something a bit fancy and customized or just something a bit more plain and function orientated here are some ideas of where and how to use them in the home.

-Sliding Door ideas
+Interior Sliding Door Ideas

 Source: Conexao Decor

 Using sliding doors in a studio apartment is smart way to open up the space and close off areas when needed.
-A bright colour clearly denotes the bedroom boundary and makes the space more fun with a bold accent wall.
+A bright colour clearly shows the bedroom boundary.
+And the orange sliding door makes the turns into a bold accent wall.
+This is a great idea for making a focal point in a new studio apartment.

-Sliding doors for Offices
+Sliding Doors For Offices

 15 Interior Sliding Door Designs You'll Love - Blue Office Door